bikashdaga/my-links/README.md

 - [onelogin-python-aws-assume-role](https://github.com/onelogin/onelogin-python-aws-assume-role) - Assume an AWS Role and get temporary credentials using Onelogin -- `Python pip`
 - [Overview of Amazon Web Services](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html) - Amazon's official guide, a few paragraphs for each -- `collection`
 - [ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) - AWS supported Open Source cluster management tool to deploy and manage HPC clusters in the AWS cloud -- `Python`
+- [Plumber](https://github.com/batchcorp/plumber) - Read and write messages to Kafka, Kinesis Streams, SNS, SQS, and many more -- `Golang`
 - [PMapper](https://github.com/nccgroup/PMapper) - Models the different IAM Users and Roles in an account as a directed graph, which enables checks for privilege escalation and for alternate paths an attacker could take to gain access to a resource or action in AWS -- `Python`
 - [Production Readiness Checklist](https://www.gruntwork.io/devops-checklist/) - Excellent checklist for pre-go-live, AWS-centric but great general advice -- `collection`
 - [Prowler](https://github.com/toniblyx/prowler) - For AWS account security assessment and hardening, based on aws-cli commands -- `shell`